rada-ii/rada-ii/README.md

 # Hi there, I'm Rada 👋

 I'm a **developer** who believes the best solutions come from persistence and genuine care for the craft.
-I won't settle for "good enough" when "exactly right" is possible.
+I believe in building solutions that work reliably and solve real problems.

 ### 💻 What I do:
 - Create applications that solve real problems for real people